 William: Everybody thinks we're the bad guys.
 Nobody mentions the millions of people we help every year without incident.
 Or the millions of dollars we donate to charity every year.
 Or all the free clinics we support.

 - For many people, watching a medical insurance hotshot get comeuppance felt pretty damn cathartic.

-- On the reverse side of that, said health insurance executive summing up why Jigsaw is full of bullshit and extremely narrow-minded in choosing many of his victims.
+- On the reverse side of that, said health insurance executive summing up why Jigsaw is full of bullshit and extremely narrow-minded.

 - Hoffman killing three cops in about five seconds, while armed with nothing but a small knife and a cup of coffee.
 Totally badass.